godotengine/godot-docs/tutorials/3d/high_dynamic_range.rst

 the answer, we need to look at how displays behave.

 Your display outputs linear light ratios from some maximum to some minimum intensity.
-Modern game engines perform complex math linear light values on their respective scenes.
+Modern game engines perform complex math on linear light values in their respective scenes.
 So what's the problem?

 The display has a limited range of intensity, depending on the display type.
 The game engine renders to an unlimited range of intensity values, however.
-While "maximum intensity" means something to an sRGB display, it has no bearing in the game engine's math world; there is only a massive range of intensity values generated per frame of rendering.
+While "maximum intensity" means something to an sRGB display, it has no bearing in the game engine; there is only a potentially infinitely wide range of intensity values generated per frame of rendering.

 This means that some transformation of the scene light intensity, also known as _scene referred_ light ratios, need to be transformed and mapped to fit